RosettaCommons/documentation/cartesian-ddG.md

 Hahnbeom Park, Philip Bradley, Per Greisen Jr., Yuan Liu, Vikram Khipple Mulligan, David E Kim, David Baker, and Frank DiMaio (2016) "Simultaneous optimization of biomolecular energy function on features from small molecules and macromolecules", JCTC.

+Additional improvements and benchmarking has been described in:

+Frenz, Brandon, Steven M. Lewis, Indigo King, Frank DiMaio, Hahnbeom Park, and Yifan Song.
+2020.
+“Prediction of Protein Mutational Free Energy: Benchmark and Sampling Improvements Increase Classification Accuracy.”
+Frontiers in Bioengineering and Biotechnology 8 (October): 558247.

 Command Line Options
 ====================
-First, input pdb should be properly relaxed in cartesian space with restrained backbone and sidechain coordinates.
+First, input pdb should be properly relaxed in cartesian space with unrestrained backbone and sidechain coordinates. ***note: unrestrainted relax has been found to produce fewer errors in classification.
+See the Frenz et al. paper for details.
+This represents a change from previous version***

 Please refer to [[here|relax]] for more information; also see an example command line:

 ```
 This is the command line we used for preminimization:

 $ROSETTABIN/relax -s $pdb -use_input_sc \
--constrain_relax_to_start_coords -ignore_unrecognized_res \
+-ignore_unrecognized_res \
 -nstruct 20 \
--relax:coord_constrain_sidechains  \
 -relax:cartesian-score:weights ref2015_cart \
 -relax:min_type lbfgs_armijo_nonmonotone \
--relax:script cart2.script
+-relax:script cart2.script \
+-fa_max_dis 9.0 # modify fa_atr and fa_sol behavior, really important for protein stability (default: 6).
+This flag needs to match what is used in the cartesian ddg options below.

 with file "cart2.script":